-MNRF is responsible for the approval of dams under the Lakes & Rivers Improvement Act (LRIA).
+Note: The MNRF is responsible for the approval of water control structures under the Lakes & Rivers Improvement Act (LRIA).
 Furthermore, dams are subject to various other pieces of legislation and regulations (e.g., GEA and REA Regulation).

 Alterations and/or Maintenance of Existing Water Control Structures